PlanktoScope/PlanktoScope/documentation/docs/setup/hardware/v2.1/assembly/index.md

 ## Step 1: Gather everything you need

-TODO: insert a link to the BOM
+For the full list of all required tools and parts, please refer to the [v2.1 hardware kit production guide](../kit/index.md).

 - Laser cut structure
 - M12 lenses